DiantArts/CodingStyle/CodingStyle.md

-Classes
+Structures and Classes
 ----------------------

+### Structures vs Classes
+A structure should be use only for **passive objects** that carry public data.
+Furthermore, data fields must not imply relationship between other fields.
+Finaly, only constructors, destructors and helper methods may be present

+### Naming convention
+Classes' and Structures' names must follow the **PamelCase** convention.

 ### Access specifier
-Classes Access specifiers must be **as indented as the class keyword** and be declared as the following order:
+Access specifiers must be **as indented as the class keyword** and be declared as the following
+order: public then protected then private
 ```cpp
 class Person {
 public: